Why Business Advisors Need to Focus on Forecasting

 What levers can you client pull that will make a dramatic difference to your client’s bottom line?
 Do you know?
 Do they?
 You might be starting from scratch or you might be helping them to prioritise.
 Every business needs a budget and a forecast and monitoring KPIs alongside this information will give you the best window into the business’ financial health.

 As you’ve probably guessed, we’re obsessed with business metrics, so if you need some inspiration check out our KPI Library and our industry-specific top KPIs.
 For example, your retail client is going to need to know their average profit per site.
-Without that information, how will they know where to focus their attention?
-Do they need to spend more time on one of their sites to ensure it’s improving?
+Thinking about this metric allows strategy to come into play – you and your client can discuss: Do they need to spend more time on one of their sites to ensure it’s improving?
 Does it need new managers?
-Get them identifying these factors so they can act on them before it’s too late.
+Get them identifying these factors so they can act on them and build a stronger business.

 Financial Director explain that CFOs who make good use of their non-financial data are more than 1.7 times more likely to forecast earnings within plus or minus 5%.
 This level of accuracy has helped businesses across the planet to get a handle on the agility of their business.
 In addition, they were two times more likely to be able to forecast beyond the 12-month time horizon, and 2.5 times more likely to be able to respond to market change.